Although I have not done any illegal drugs myself, I find the debate around the prohibition or legalisation of drugs to be fascinating.

 A high level of this illegal drug use is marijuana.
 However, cocaine use seems to be increasing in Europe and is highest in the USA.
 About 16% of Americans report using cocaine over their lifetime compared with 4% for the next highest country, New Zealand.
 By way of comparison, the Netherlands, which is famous for the liberalism of its drug laws, reports only 1.9% of the population using cocaine.
 Equally, while 19.8% of Dutch citizens report marijuana use over their lifetime, this is dwarfed by the massive 42.4% of Americans who report the same.

 The gap between the law and the underlying use of illicit drugs is cause for a great debate, with vocal arguments from both sides.
 In brief, here is the crux of both arguments.

 The Argument for Drug Prohibition

 - Prohibition reduces drug use.
-If you accept that drugs are damaging to society and individuals then prohibition creates benefits by reducing these harmful effects.
-Conversely, if prohibition were removed then drug use would increase with correspondingly harmful effects.
+If you accept that drugs are damaging to society and individuals, then prohibition creates benefits by reducing these harmful effects.
+Conversely, if prohibition were removed, then drug use would increase with correspondingly harmful effects.
 Moreover, people might be more encouraged to take more dangerous drugs.
-Children might become drug users at an earlier age with important health impacts.
+Children might become drug users at an earlier age with significant negative health impacts.

 - Drugs can be addictive.
-In the case of the most serious drugs the risk of addiction can be high.
-In the case of addition, it is arguable that drug use no longer becomes a matter of personal choice but a disease.
+In the case of the most serious drugs, the risk of addiction can be high.
+In the case of addiction, it is arguable that drug use no longer becomes a matter of personal choice but a disease.